AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 To do this, we provide either a numpy vector or python list of real valued inputs, and additionally for the second derivative, a vector list of lagrange multipliers with same dimensions as the output of the function.
-One important note, ASSET does not compute the full 3D tensor second derivative of vector valued functions, instead it computes the second derivative dotted with a vector lagrange multipliers, resulting in 2D symmetric matrix with rows and columns equal to the number of inputs.
+One important note, ASSET does not compute the full 3D tensor second derivative of vector valued functions, instead it computes the second derivative dotted with a vector lagrange multipliers, resulting in a 2D symmetric matrix with rows and columns equal to the number of inputs.
-We refer to this as the adjointhessian, and in the case of a function with a single output is equivalent to the normal hessian.
+We refer to this as the adjointhessian, and in the case of a function with a single output it is equivalent to the normal hessian.
 Since :code:`X` here is a simple linear function, the first derivative is simply the identity matrix and the adjointhessian is zero.
-This is a rather trivial example, but the same methods can applied to any ASSET VectorFunction that we can construct.
-We should also note that while these methods are available for all VectorFunctions, for most applications and examples you won't ever actually need to explicitly call the function or its derivatives at real arguments as that will be handled for you by some other interface such as an integrator or optimal control problem.
+This is a rather trivial example, but the same methods can be applied to any ASSET VectorFunction that we can construct.
+We should also note that while these methods are available for all VectorFunctions, for most applications and examples you won't ever actually need to explicitly call the function or its derivatives at real arguments, as that will be handled for you by some other interface such as an integrator or optimal control problem.

 .. code-block:: python